Amalgamation and Symmetry: From Local to Global Consistency in The Finite: Towards generic realisations

 We may think of a symmetry of the groupoid $\G/\I$ either as an extension of an automorphism of the two-sorted structure $\I$, or as an automorphism of the algebraic groupoid structure $\G$ that also permutes generators in a manner compatible with the structure of $\I$, i.e. inducing an automorphism of $\I$.

 Despite the close relationship, there are crucial differences between the grou\-poid on one hand and its Cayley graph or amalgamation pattern on the other.
 These differences are particularly apparent in relation to their symmetries.
 In particular, we see that the groupoid operation $\cdot$ cannot be definable \emph{within} the Cayley graph, although $\G$ is isomorphic to the groupoid generated from the groupoidal action of $\I^\ast$ on this Cayley graph according to Example~\ref{completemalgex} --- which means that the abstract algebraic structure of the groupoid is fully determined by the Cayley graph.
-Definability of the groupoid operation within the Cayley graph or amalgamation pattern is ruled out by their richer symmetries: any pair $g,g'$ from the same partition set $G[\ast,s]$ are related by an automorphism that is induced by left multiplication with $g' g^{-1}$ on $G[\iota_1(g),\ast]$, and trivial elsewhere:
+Definability of the groupoid operation within the Cayley graph is ruled out by richer symmetries of the latter. \footnote{The relationship is similar to that between an affine space and its associated vector space: the latter is definable \emph{from} the former, as the linear space of translations; it fails to be definable \emph{within} the former because there is no canonical choice of an origin.} In fact, the group of automorphism of the Cayley graph acts transitively on each partition set $G[\ast,s]$: any pair $g,g'$ from the same partition set $G[\ast,s]$ are related by an automorphism that is induced by left multiplication with $g' g^{-1}$ on $G[\iota_1(g),\ast]$, and trivial elsewhere:

 This bijectively maps $G[\iota_1(g),s']$ onto $G[\iota_1(g'),s']$, for every $s'$, and in particular maps $g$ to $g'$.
 Since it preserves both the vertex partition and the edge relations $R_e$, it is an automorphism of the Cayley graph, in fact an $\I$-rigid one.
-It follows that the $\I$-rigid automorphism group of the Cayley graph acts transitively on each partition set $G[\ast,s]$.

 \bR The group of $\I$-rigid symmetries of the Cayley graph of $\G/\I$ acts transitively on the subsets $G[\ast,s]$ for every $s \in S$. \eR

 The $\I$-rigid automorphism group of the groupoid, on the other hand, is trivial, since it preserves each $G[s',s]$ as a set and in particular fixes $1_s \in G[s,s]$ and all generator elements $e^\G$ for $e \in E$.
 All automorphisms of the Cayley groupoid, not just the $\I$-rigid ones, must preserve the set $\{ 1_s \colon s \in S \}$ of units.